Click any of the questions below to jump straight to the explanations and useful tips on Frequently Asked Questions about our Plant a Row program.

 - Fruit is too low to the ground or touching the ground

-- Fruit is difficult to access
+- Fruit or tree is difficult to access

 - Fruit is overripe or overly bug damaged